spraakbanken/sparv/docs/developers-guide/utilities.md

 # Utilities

-Sparv has a number of utility functions, classes and constants that are not specific to any particular module.
-Most of them are imported from `sparv.api.util` and its submodules, e.g.:
+Sparv provides a variety of utility functions, classes, and constants that are useful across different modules.
+These utilities are primarily imported from `sparv.api.util` and its submodules.
+For example:

 ```python
 from sparv.api.util.system import call_binary
 ```

 ## Constants

-`sparv.api.util.constants` contains the following constants:
+The `sparv.api.util.constants` module includes several predefined constants that are used throughout the Sparv pipeline:

-- `DELIM = "|"`
-  Delimiter char to put between ambiguous results
+- `DELIM = "|"`: Delimiter character used to separate ambiguous results.
-- `AFFIX = "|"`
+- `AFFIX = "|"`: Character used to enclose results, marking them as a set.
-  Character to put before and after results to mark a set
-- `SCORESEP = ":"`
-  Character that separates an annotation from a score
+- `SCORESEP = ":"`: Character that separates an annotation from its score.
-- `COMPSEP = "+"`
-  Character to separate compound parts
+- `COMPSEP = "+"`: Character used to separate parts of a compound.
-- `UNDEF = "__UNDEF__"`
+- `UNDEF = "__UNDEF__"`: Value representing undefined annotations.
-  Value for undefined annotations
-- `OVERLAP_ATTR = "overlap"`
-  Name for automatically created overlap attributes
+- `OVERLAP_ATTR = "overlap"`: Name for automatically created overlap attributes.
-- `SPARV_DEFAULT_NAMESPACE = "sparv"`
-  Namespace to be used in case annotation names collide and `sparv_namespace` is not set in config
+- `SPARV_DEFAULT_NAMESPACE = "sparv"`: Default namespace used when annotation names collide and `sparv_namespace` is not set in the configuration.
-- `UTF8 = "UTF-8"`
+- `UTF8 = "UTF-8"`: UTF-8 encoding.
-  UTF-8 encoding
-- `LATIN1 = "ISO-8859-1"`
+- `LATIN1 = "ISO-8859-1"`: Latin-1 encoding.
-  Latin-1 encoding
-- `HEADER_CONTENTS = "contents"`
-  Name of annotation containing header contents
+- `HEADER_CONTENTS = "contents"`: Name of the annotation containing header contents.

 ## Export Utils

-`sparv.api.util.export` provides util functions used for preparing data for export.
+`sparv.api.util.export` provides utility functions for preparing data for export.

 ### gather_annotations()

-Calculate the span hierarchy and the annotation_dict containing all annotation elements and attributes.
-Returns a `spans_dict` and an `annotation_dict` if `flatten` is set to `True`, otherwise `span_positions` and `annotation_dict`.
+Calculate the span hierarchy and the `annotation_dict` containing all annotation elements and attributes.
+Returns a `spans_dict` and an `annotation_dict` if `flatten` is `True`, otherwise returns `span_positions` and `annotation_dict`.

-**Arguments:**
+**Parameters**:

-- `annotations`: A list of annotations to include.
+- `annotations`: List of annotations to include.
-- `export_names`: Dictionary that maps from annotation names to export names.
+- `export_names`: Dictionary mapping annotation names to export names.
-- `header_annotations`: A list of header annotations.
+- `header_annotations`: List of header annotations.
-- `source_file`: The source filename.
+- `source_file`: Source filename.
-- `flatten`: Whether to return the spans as a flat list.
+- `flatten`: Set to `True` to return the spans as a flat list.
 Default: `True`
-- `split_overlaps`: Whether to split up overlapping spans.
+- `split_overlaps`: Set to `True` to split up overlapping spans.
 Default: `False`

 ### get_annotation_names()

-Get a list of annotations, token attributes and a dictionary with translations from annotation names to export names.
+Retrieve a list of annotations, token attributes, and a dictionary translating annotation names to export names.

-**Arguments:**
+**Parameters**:

 - `annotations`: List of elements:attributes (annotations) to include.
 - `source_annotations`: List of elements:attributes from the source file to include.
-If not specified, everything will be included.
+If not specified, includes everything.
 - `source_file`: Name of the source file.
 - `source_files`: List of names of source files (alternative to `source_file`).
 - `token_name`: Name of the token annotation.
-- `remove_namespaces`: Remove all namespaces in export_names unless names are ambiguous.
+- `remove_namespaces`: Set to `True` to remove all namespaces in `export_names` unless names are ambiguous.
+Default:
+  `False`
+- `keep_struct_names`: Set to `True` to include the annotation base name (everything before ":") in `export_names` for structural attributes.
 Default: `False`
-- `keep_struct_names`: For structural attributes (anything other than token), include the annotation base name (everything before ":") in export_names (used in cwb encode).
-Default: `False`
-- `sparv_namespace`: The namespace to be added to all Sparv annotations.
+- `sparv_namespace`: Namespace to add to all Sparv annotations.
-- `source_namespace`: The namespace to be added to all annotations present in the source.
+- `source_namespace`: Namespace to add to all annotations present in the source.

 ### get_header_names()

-Get a list of header annotations and a dictionary for renamed annotations.
+Retrieve a list of header annotations and a dictionary for renamed annotations.

-**Arguments:**
+**Parameters**:

 - `header_annotation_names`: List of header elements:attributes from the source file to include.
-If not specified, everything will be included.
+If not specified, include everything.
 - `source_file`: Name of the source file.
 - `source_files`: List of names of source files (alternative to `source_file`).

 ### scramble_spans()

-Reorder chunks according to `chunk_order` and open/close tags in the correct order.
+Reorder chunks based on `chunk_order` and ensure tags are opened and closed correctly.

-**Arguments:**
+**Parameters**:

-- `span_positions`: The original span positions (usually retrieved from [`gather_annotations()`](#gather_annotations)).
+- `span_positions`: Original span positions, typically obtained from [`gather_annotations()`](#gather_annotations).
-- `chunk_name`: The name of the annotation to scramble on.
+- `chunk_name`: Name of the annotation to reorder.
-- `chunk_order`: Annotation containing the new order of the chunk.
+- `chunk_order`: Annotation specifying the new order of the chunks.

 ## Install/Uninstall Utils

-`sparv.api.util.install` provides util functions used for installing and uninstalling corpora, either locally or remotely.
+`sparv.api.util.install` provides functions for installing and uninstalling corpora, either locally or remotely.

 ### install_path()

 Transfer a file or the contents of a directory to a target destination, optionally on a different host.

-**Arguments:**
+**Parameters**:

 - `source_path`: Path to the local file or directory to sync.
-If a directory is used, its contents are synced, not the directory itself, and any extraneous files in destination directories are deleted.
+If a directory is specified, its contents are synced, not the directory itself, and any extraneous files in destination directories are deleted.
-- `host`: The remote host to install to.
+- `host`: Remote host to install to.
 Set to `None` to install locally.
-- `target_path`: Path to target file or directory.
+- `target_path`: Path to the target file or directory.

 ### uninstall_path()

 Remove a file or directory, optionally on a different host.

-**Arguments:**
+**Parameters**:

 - `path`: Path to the file or directory to remove.
-- `host` (optional): The remote host on which the file or directory is located.
+- `host` (optional): Remote host where the file or directory is located.

 ### install_mysql()

-Insert tables and data from one or more SQL-files to local or remote MySQL database.
+Insert tables and data from one or more SQL files into a local or remote MySQL database.

-**Arguments:**
+**Parameters**:

 - `host`: The remote host to install to.
-Set to None to install locally.
+Set to `None` to install locally.
-- `db_name`: Name of the database.
+- `db_name`: The name of the database.
-- `sqlfile`: Path to a SQL file, or list of paths.
+- `sqlfile`: The path to a SQL file, or a list of paths to multiple SQL files.

 ### install_mysql_dump()

-Copy selected tables (including data) from local to remote MySQL database.
+Copy selected tables, including their data, from a local MySQL database to a remote one.

-**Arguments:**
+**Parameters**:

 - `host`: The remote host to install to.
-- `db_name`: Name of the remote database.
+- `db_name`: The name of the remote database.
-- `tables`: Names of SQL tables to be copied separated by whitespaces.
+- `tables`: The names of the SQL tables to be copied, separated by spaces.

 ## System Utils

-`sparv.api.util.system` provides functions related to starting and stopping processes, creating directories etc.
+`sparv.api.util.system` provides functions for managing processes, creating directories, and more.

 ### call_binary()

-Call a binary with `arguments` and `stdin` and return a pair `(stdout, stderr)`.
+Execute a binary with specified `arguments` and `stdin`, returning a tuple `(stdout, stderr)`.

-**Arguments:**
+**Parameters**:

-- `name`: Name of the binary to call (optionally with absolute or relative path).
-Either a string or a list of strings, where the first binary found will be used.
+- `name`: The binary to execute (can include absolute or relative path).
+Accepts a string or a list of strings, using the first found binary.
-- `arguments`: Arguments to pass to the call.
+- `arguments`: Arguments to pass to the binary.
 Defaults to `()`.
-- `stdin`: Stdin input to pass to the call.
+- `stdin`: Input to pass to the binary's stdin.
 Defaults to `""`.
-- `raw_command`: Don't use this unless you really have to!
-String holding the raw command that will be executed through the shell.
+- `raw_command`: A raw command string to execute through the shell.
+Use only if necessary.
 Defaults to `None`.
-- `search_paths`: List of paths where to look for the binary `name`, in addition to the environment variable PATH.
+- `search_paths`: Additional paths to search for the binary, besides the environment variable PATH.
 Defaults to `()`.
-- `encoding`: Encoding to use for `stdin`.
+- `encoding`: Encoding for `stdin`.
 Defaults to `None`.
-- `verbose`: If set to `True` pipes all stderr output from the subprocess to stderr in the terminal, and an empty string is returned as the stderr component.
+- `verbose`: If `True`, pipes all stderr output to the terminal and returns an empty string for stderr.
 Defaults to `False`.
-- `use_shell`: Don't use this unless you really have to!
-If set to `True` the binary will be executed through the shell.
+- `use_shell`: If `True`, executes the binary through the shell.
+Automatically set to `True` when using `raw_command`.
   Defaults to `False`.
-Is automatically set to `True` when using `raw_command`.
-- `allow_error`: If set to `False` an exception is raised if stderr is not empty and stderr and stdout will be logged.
+- `allow_error`: If `False`, raises an exception if stderr is not empty and logs stderr and stdout.
 Defaults to `False`.
-- `return_command`: If set to `True` the process is returned.
+- `return_command`: If `True`, returns the process.
 Defaults to `False`.

 ### call_java()

-Call Java with a jar file, command line arguments and stdin.
-Returns a pair `(stdout, stderr)`.
+Execute a Java program using a specified jar file, command line arguments, and stdin input.
+Returns a tuple `(stdout, stderr)`.

-**Arguments:**
+**Parameters**:

-- `jar`: The name of the jar file to call.
+- `jar`: The name of the jar file to execute.
-- `arguments`: Arguments to pass to the call.
+- `arguments`: A list of arguments to pass to the Java program.
 Defaults to `()`.
-- `options`: List of Java options to pass to the call.
-Defaults to `[]`,
+- `options`: A list of Java options to include in the call.
+Defaults to `[]`.
-- `stdin`: Stdin input to pass to the call.
+- `stdin`: Input to pass to the program's stdin.
 Defaults to `""`.
-- `search_paths`: List of paths where to look for the binary `name`, in addition to the environment variable PATH.
+- `search_paths`: Additional paths to search for the Java binary, in addition to the environment variable PATH.
 Defaults to `()`.
-- `encoding`: Encoding to use for `stdin`.
+- `encoding`: The encoding to use for `stdin`.
 Defaults to `None`.
-- `verbose`: If set to `True` pipes all stderr output from the subprocess to stderr in the terminal, and an empty string is returned as the stderr component.
+- `verbose`: If `True`, pipes all stderr output to the terminal and returns an empty string for stderr.
 Defaults to `False`.
-- `return_command`: If set to `True` the process is returned.
+- `return_command`: If `True`, returns the process instead of executing it.
 Defaults to `False`.

 ### clear_directory()
-Create a new empty directory.
-Remove its contents if it already exists.

-**Arguments:**
+Create a new directory at the specified path.
+If the directory already exists, remove all its contents before creating a new one.

+**Parameters**:

-- `path`: Path to the directory to be created.
+- `path`: The path where the directory should be created.

 ### find_binary()

-Search for the binary for a program.
-Returns the path to binary, or `None` if not found.
+Locate the binary for a given program.
+Returns the path to the binary, or `None` if not found.

-**Arguments:**
+**Parameters**:

-- `name`: Name of the binary, either a string or a list of strings with alternative names.
+- `name`: The name of the binary, either as a string or a list of strings with alternative names.
-- `search_paths`: List of paths where to look, in addition to the environment variable PATH.
+- `search_paths`: A list of additional paths to search, besides those in the environment variable PATH.
-- `executable`: Set to `False` to not fail when binary is not executable.
+- `executable`: If `False`, does not fail when the binary is not executable.
 Defaults to `True`.
-- `allow_dir`: Set to `True` to allow the target to be a directory instead of a file.
+- `allow_dir`: If `True`, allows the target to be a directory instead of a file.
 Defaults to `False`.
-- `raise_error`: If set to `True` raises error if binary could not be found.
+- `raise_error`: If `True`, raises an error if the binary could not be found.
 Defaults to `False`.

 ### gpus()

-Returns a list of available GPUs, ordered by free memory in descending order.
-Returns `None` if it fails.
-Currently only works for NVIDIA GPUs, and requires the `nvidia-smi` utility to be installed.
+Retrieve a list of available NVIDIA GPUs, sorted by free memory in descending order.
+If the function fails, it returns `None`.
+This function requires the `nvidia-smi` utility to be installed.

 **Arguments:**